standard-for-public-code/standard-for-public-code/criteria/welcome-contributors.md

 * The codebase SHOULD publish codebase activity statistics.
 * Including a code of conduct for contributors in the codebase is OPTIONAL.

-## What this does not do

-* Guarantee others will join the community.

 ## How to test

 * Confirm that it is possible to submit suggestions for changes to the codebase.